 2008 – 2010

 The logo features a silhouette of a panther rushing forward.
-The image of the panther became more aggressive: now the animal is fiercely baring its sharp teeth.
+The image of the panther became more aggressive: the animal now bared its sharp teeth.
 Above is the inscription “FIU” in dark blue.
 Each letter is additionally highlighted in gold.
 The bold font with rectangular serifs is considered traditional in the sports world.

 2010 – today

-The 2010-2011 academic year, the team officially changed its name to the Florida International University Panthers.
-But the logo remained the same – the panther still lies at the heart of the concept, reflecting the athletes’ strength, energy, and determination.
+In the 2010-2011 academic year, the team officially changed its name to the Florida International University Panthers.
+But the logo remained the same, the panther still lies at the heart of the concept, reflecting the athletes’ strength, energy, and determination.
 Only the colors and inscription have slightly changed.

 The men’s team won the TAAC tournament and participated in the 1995 NCAA Division I Men’s Basketball Tournament.
 Since 2013, it has been coached by Anthony Evans.
 The women’s team has won six tournaments in two conferences: one in the Sun Belt Conference and another five in the Trans America Athletic Conference.